 Was I asleep?
 Oh.
 How long?
 Really?????-Me after waking up and realizing I was asleep for over an hour

-Since I wasn’t about to bitch out on my first day of a six day trip, I made a choice (a stupid one) to postpone any visit to the Doctor until this trip was over.
+Since I wasn’t about to wimp out and quit on my first day of a six day trip, I made a choice (a stupid one) to postpone any visit to the Doctor until this trip was over.
 However, this day was over, for me.
 As we made our way down the icy and terrible home stretch down into the village, most of our time was spent swearing at the awful conditions that this Winter had given us.

 To really paraphrase Les Houches: I thought it was a cool and uniquely “local” feeling spot overshadowed by bigger places next door.
 I really enjoyed the tree runs regardless of breaking my arm.
 Depending on your drive, you may opt for the larger areas in the region; however, I’ll say that the slopes here are pretty friendly for novice-to-intermediate skilled kids (or adults).
 A quick Google will yield several ski schools for kids that look pretty reasonably priced.
 If I ended up in the region, I’d probably come back.
 It would be a little difficult to justify a 5-6 hour drive just for Les Houches; however……I think a snowboarding trip to the Chamonix region is well served with a day-trip to Les Houches.